TheRobBrennan/explore-r-with-docker/README.md

 If you select `Reopen in Container`, the [Visual Studio Code Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension will build a development container that will run within your [Docker](https://www.docker.com) environment as specified by [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) and [docker/rstudio/docker-compose.yml](docker/rstudio/docker-compose.yml).

-This process will take a few minutes when you first pull, build, and create your development container.
-Subsequent runs will use the already built container and be much faster to load and jump into coding. 🤓
+When you first pull, build, and create your development container, this process will take a few minutes.
+Subsequent runs will use the already-built container and be much faster to load and jump into coding. 🤓

-##### What's REALLY happening?
+##### What's happening?

-Depending on your development environment, it's possible you may already be using a variety of [Docker](https://www.docker.com) containers, images, volumes, and more.
+Depending on your development environment, you may already be using a variety of [Docker](https://www.docker.com) containers, images, volumes, and more.

-However, if you're starting from a clean slate, let's take a look at [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS.
+However, if you're starting from a clean slate, let's look at [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS.
 You may see a Dashboard that is similar to the following:

 ![documentation/assets/docker-desktop-macos-containers-empty.png](documentation/assets/docker-desktop-macos-containers-empty.png)
 ![documentation/assets/docker-desktop-macos-images-empty.png](documentation/assets/docker-desktop-macos-images-empty.png)